The governance of Christ’s College is the responsibility of the Board of Governors.

 The Board of Governors is committed to the vision of ensuring that College will be a vibrant school community that educates boys to be men of virtuous character who make a positive contribution to society.
 In 2016 the Board engaged with College’s Executive team, thought leaders and the wider community, to produce a strategy for the future.
-This Strategic Plan (link to Strategy 2020) addresses the academic, co-curricular, and pastoral care aspects of every boy’s College experience to fulfil the mission statement, Each boy at his best.
+This Strategic Plan addresses the academic, co-curricular, and pastoral care aspects of every boy’s College experience to fulfil the mission statement, Each boy at his best.

 Ma te ahurei o te rangatahi, ka arahi i o matou mahi.

 Click here to view our Strategic Plan

 In 2015 the Board took external advice about best practice for membership of the Christ’s College Board of Governors and subsequently broadened its process to reflect the diversity of today’s society.
 It also committed to an open process in keeping with modern professional business practice.

 Those on the Board of Governors are referred to as Fellows, apart from the Warden (the Bishop of the Anglican Diocese of Christchurch) who is an ex-officio member.